Pulmonary Vascular Research Institute: Pulmonary vascular disease

 It is generally understood that having high blood pressure can cause problems and reduce life expectancy.
 High blood pressure usually refers to the pressure in all the organs of the body, except for the lungs.
 It is very rare to find high blood pressure only in the lungs, but when it occurs, it is often deadly.
 This condition is called pulmonary hypertension, which leads to pulmonary vascular disease (PVD), the progressive obstruction of the lung blood vessels.
 This disease is incurable and often fatal.
 It often has a quiet and insidious onset and therefore the diagnosis is delayed, usually for about two years, by which time the patient is severely compromised.
 The sufferer gradually becomes short of breath and very tired, finds everyday activities exhausting and can no longer work or carry out everyday tasks.
 PVD affects all ages and social demographics across the globe.
 The heart has to work very hard to pump blood through the narrowed arteries in the lungs and eventually the patient develops severe heart failure.
 PVD can occur as a primary disorder, but there are also various factors which can contribute to PVD, such as living in high altitude, obesity, prolonged and strenuous exercise, congenital heart disease and various other causes.

 It is estimated that over 60 million people in the world suffer from PVD, although this figure could be much higher as the disease is often undiagnosed or misdiagnosed.

 Events and activities

-The PVRI organises two scientific meetings each year - the Annual World Congress on PVD (held in January) and the Drug Discovery and the Development Symposium for Pulmonary Hypertension (normally in July).
-These bring together scientists and researchers in the field of pulmonary vascular diseases, the pharmaceutical industry, and relevant regulatory authorities to identify which treatments should be progressed for future development.
-The 2020 Annual World Congress will be held in Peru from 30 January 2020 to 2 February 2020.
+The PVRI hosts two scientific meetings each year - the Annual Congress (held in January/February) and the Drug Discovery and Development Symposium (held in July).
+These meetings provide a forum for scientists and researchers in the field of pulmonary vascular disease, the pharmaceutical industry, and relevant regulatory authorities to determine which treatments should be developed for future use.

-In addition to the two international scientific meetings, the PVRI Regional Task Forces organise local national meetings to raise awareness of PVD.
+In addition to the two international scientific meetings, the PVRI Regional Task Forces organise local and national meetings to raise awareness of PVD.
+Additionally, the PVRI co-sponsors and supports a number of regional and worldwide events with the aim of advancing research and activities in the PVD field.